Behavior of Gaussian curvature and mean curvature near non-degenerate singular points on wave fronts: Cuspidal curvature

 is called the {\it derivate cuspidal curvature}.
 The two invariants $\kappa_c,\kappa'_c$ do not depend on the choice of the unit normal vector $\nu$.

 The following assertion gives a geometric meaning of cuspidal curvature.

 \begin{prop} Let $f$ be a front in $\R^3$ and $p$ a cuspidal edge, and let $\gamma(t)$ be the singular curve such that $\gamma(0)=p$.
 Then the intersection of the image of $f$ and a plane $P$ passing through $f(p)$ perpendicular to $\hat\gamma'(0)$ consists of a $3/2$-cusp $\sigma$ in $P$.
-Furthermore, $\kappa_c(0)$ coincides with the cuspidal curvature of the plane curve $\sigma$ {\rm(}cf.\ \eqref{eq:kc0}{\rm)} at $p$. \end{prop}

-\begin{Proof} Without loss of generality we may assume that $p = (0,0)$ and $f(p)$ is the origin in $\R^3$.
+Furthermore, $\kappa_c(0)$ coincides with the cuspidal curvature of the plane curve $\sigma$ {\rm(}cf.\ \eqref{eq:kc0}{\rm)} at $p$. \end{prop} \begin{Proof} Without loss of generality, we may assume that $p = (0,0)$ and $f(p)$ is the origin in $\R^3$.
 We denote by $\Gamma$ the intersection of the image of $f$ and the plane $P$ as in the statement.
 Let $(u,v)$ be an admissible coordinate system.
 Then we have that

 Since $f_u(0,0)\ne 0$, by applying the implicit function theorem for

 there exists a $C^\infty$-function $u=u(v)$ ($u(0)=0$) such that

 and